huynhducduy/duy-react-scripts/README.md

 # duy-react-scripts

-react-scripts opinionated, customized and optimized
+> Configuration and scripts for duy's react-starter-kit. react-scripts opinionated, customized and optimized